-The site planning this two-story addition and renovation of a 1920's 'New England Colonial' pulls the house and garage intro a thoughtful composition that creates a protected south-facing patio.
+The site planning of this two-story addition and renovation of a 1920's 'New England Colonial' pulls the house and garage intro a thoughtful composition that creates a protected south-facing courtyard.
 Although decidedly contemporary, the addition takes inspiration from traditional New England architecture in both concept and detail.
-The 'garden kitchen', a large room that is both kitchen and dining room, opens through four doors to the south-facing patio.
-The stone steps, (granite curbing laid on its side) connecting the kitchen to the patio, provide a counterpoint to the wood construction of the house and suggest site-specific permanence.
-The interior modifications, accommodating the program of a new kitchen and enlarged dining room, (first floor) and a new study and second bathroom (second floor) and relieve the feeling of 'containment' of the 1920's rooms.
-The existing traditional plan consisting of discrete rooms is modified so that each room has views extending the length or width of the building.
+The 'garden kitchen', a large room that is both kitchen and dining room, opens through four doors to the courtyard.
+The stone steps, (granite curbing laid on its side) connecting the kitchen to this courtyard, provide a counterpoint to the wood construction of the house and suggest site-specific permanence.
+The interior modifications, accommodating the program of a new kitchen and enlarged dining room, (first floor) and a new study and second bathroom (second floor) relieve the feeling of 'constriction' of the discrete low ceilinged 1920's rooms.
+The traditional plan consisting of seperate rooms is modified so that each room has views extending the length or width of the house.